 For me, instructional design was love at first sight.

 But I didn't come to it in a straight line.
 I first zig-zagged down different paths, wandered towards new passions, and filled my toolbox along the way full of odds and ends that always felt too fun to be called "work."
 In college I worked in art stores, book stores, and law offices.
 I freelanced making graphics for websites, book covers, advertisements, and wrote articles for a variety of publications from restaurant reviews to editorials on the cultural impact of women in comics.

-I had no idea that there was one perfect career out there that combined all of my talents and passions until, five years ago, I quite suddenly found myself with a new manager.
+I had no idea that there was one perfect career out there that combined all of my talents and passions until, about five or six years ago, I quite suddenly found myself with a new manager.
 She recognized what I could do and what I wanted and began mentoring me.
 Not only did she teach me how to become a leader myself, but she also taught me that mentoring is the greatest form of personal and professional development anyone could be blessed with.
 I may have developed my own talents and my curiosity may have pushed my ambitions, but she created a space for me that was more than the sum of these individual disparate parts.
 She gave me the room and encouragement to experiment.
 She taught me the value in sharing knowledge and empowering others to push their strengths, embrace their weaknesses, and never settle for the status quo because "it's how we've always done it."